246 “problem cases” were given a job

-Christine Lüders, head of the anti-discrimination office, expressed her satisfaction with the outcome of the pilot project "Anonymised application process", which was carried out in cooperation with the Institute for the Future of Work and the University of Viadrina Frankfurt.
+At the press conference, the head of the anti-discrimination office Christine Lüders is satisfied with the result of the pilot project "Anonymised application procedure" carried out in cooperation with the Institute for the Future of Work and the University of Viadrina Frankfurt.

-She is convinced that one has "hit a nerve".
-Overall, 8550 applications were viewed anonymously by eight participating companies.
-About 1290 Applicants were given the opportunity to take part in an aptitude test or to schedule a job interview.
+She is convinced that you “hit a nerve”.
+A total of 8550 applications from eight participating companies were viewed anonymously.
+Over 1290 applicants were given the chance to take an aptitude test or to make an interview.

 246 of them were actually taken on a job.
 Three of them were presented to the invited press during the press conference at the closing of the project as prime examples of the anonymous application process: a mother of two, a disabled person and a woman with a migrant background.

 Success is diversity: meaningfulness of the study questionable

 However, the significance leaves much to be desired considering the already aligned corporate culture of the participating partner companies: In addition to three public authorities, the large corporations Deutsche Post, Deutsche Telekom, L'Oréal, ProcterundGamble and the gift service provider mydays took part in the study.

 At the press conference at the start of the project in August 2008, representatives of these companies already confirmed that they were basically aiming for a heterogeneous recruiting practice that followed the diversity approach.
 The then head of HR Tamara Hilgers of the company mydays confirmed: "Equal opportunities and diversity have always been part of our corporate culture."

 Company spokeswoman Edda Dietrich from Procterund Gamble also emphasized that diversity and integration are “keys to business success”.
 Since only eight of the originally 30 companies contacted took part in the study, it is questionable to what extent this anonymization step complies with the nationwide personnel policy.